JusKIdding/sw-part2-dana/README.md

 I apologize if the clothes doesn't look too clean or optimize according to Part 2 of the IT assessment.

 Missing validation:
 __FE__
 1) DOB [Registration User Page]

+Missing connection for FE to BE (due to lack of understanding despite successfully managed to test BE with Spring Boot framework)
+Therefore, unable to INSERT and UPDATE as according to Part 2 assessment.

 Reference: